Universal Finite Subgroup of the Tate Curve: Tate K-theory

-In \cite{HuanPower}, we construct a power operation $\mathbb{P}_N$ for quasi-elliptic cohomology.
-Via it we show by representation theory the conclusion below. \begin{proposition} where $q'$ is the image of $q$ under the power operation $\mathbb{P}_N$ and is the transfer ideal for quasi-elliptic cohomology.
+In \cite[Section 4]{HuanPower}, we construct a power operation $\mathbb{P}_N$ for quasi-elliptic cohomology, which extends uniquely to the stringy power operation $P_N^{string}$ for Tate K-theory \cite[Definition 3.15]{Gan13}.
+Via $\mathbb{P}_N$ we show by computing representation rings the following conclusion, which is part of \cite[Theorem 7.4]{HuanPower}. \begin{proposition} where is the image of $q$ under the power operation $\mathbb{P}_N$ and is the transfer ideal for quasi-elliptic cohomology.
 The product goes over all the ordered pairs of positive integers $(d, e)$ such that $N=de$. \end{proposition}

-Applying the relation (\ref{tateqellequiv}), we can get the conclusion below as a corollary of Proposition \ref{tategplem}. \begin{theorem}The Tate K-theory of symmetric groups modulo the transfer ideal $I^{Tate}_{tr}$ classifies the finite subgroups of the Tate curve.
-Explicitly, where $q'$ is the image of $q$ under the power operation $P^{Tate}$ constructed in Definition 3.15, \cite{Gan13} and is the transfer ideal of the Tate K-theory.
+Applying the relation (\ref{tateqellequiv}), we can get the conclusion below as a corollary of Proposition \ref{tategplem}, which is part of \cite[Theorem 7.4]{HuanPower}. \begin{theorem}The Tate K-theory of symmetric groups modulo the transfer ideal $I^{Tate}_{tr}$ classifies the finite subgroups of the Tate curve.
+Explicitly,

+where $D(d, e)$ is the ring defined in \eqref{defded}.
+And is the image of $q$ under the power operation $P^{string}_N$ constructed in \cite[Definition 3.15]{Gan13} and is the transfer ideal of Tate K-theory.
 The product goes over all the ordered pairs of positive integers $(d, e)$ such that $N=de$. \end{theorem}